Using Salicylic Acid in Pregnancy – Is It Safe?

-What is Salicylic Acid?
+What Is Salicylic Acid?

 Salicylic acid is a colourless, crystalline beta-hydroxy acid.
 It is available in two forms: oral and topical.
 It is a common ingredient used in most skin treatment products as it is known to effectively cure breakouts and decrease inflammation of the skin.
-Salicylic acid is the key metabolite of aspirin which is also known as acetylsalicylic acid as it is formed from a chemical reaction between acetic acid and salicylic acid.
+Salicylic acid is the key metabolite of aspirin which is also known as acetylsalicylic acid as it is formed from a chemical reaction between acetic acid and salicylic acid (2).
 This is why its use during pregnancy is viewed with some concern.
 A number of products like face washes, dandruff shampoos, acne creams, cleansers and soaps, anti-ageing lotions and creams may contain salicylic acid.

-Is Salicylic Acid Safe During Pregnancy?
+Is Salicylic Acid Safe for Pregnancy?

 Side Effects of Using Salicylic Acid When Pregnant